Hedo Türkoğlu: International career

 Türkoğlu was a member of the Turkish national team which won a silver medal at EuroBasket 2001.
 He averaged 15.5 points per game in the tournament.

 Türkoğlu was named to the preliminary roster for the 2006 World Championship.
 However, he declined the invitation.

 In 2009, Türkoğlu was a member of the Turkish national team which finished in eighth place at the EuroBasket in Poland.
 One year later, Turkoglu participated in the 2010 FIBA World Championship, in his home country of Turkey.
 The Turkish national team finished with the silver medal, having beaten every team except for Team USA, the champions.
 Türkoğlu averaged 12.3 points, 4.2 rebounds, and 3.4 assists per game.
 At the 2011 EuroBasket, and the 2013 EuroBasket, he averaged 10.6 and 7.3 points per game, respectively.

-In March 2014, Türkoğlu retired from international basketball.
+In March 2014, Türkoğlu retired from international basketball.Türkoğlu was inducted into the FIBA Hall of Fame in 2026.